Reconix/Hero/README.md

-Hero Framework
+Hero
 ====

-Hero is a powerful Content Management System (CMS) and eCommerce framework built on CodeIgniter.
+[Hero](http://www.heroframework.com) is a powerful Content Management System (CMS) and eCommerce framework built on CodeIgniter.

-## Documentation

-All documentation is now is [included in this release](/docs/) in Markdown format.

 ## Server Requirements

 Please ensure that your hosting environment meets the following specifications:

-* PHP 5.1+
+* PHP 5.6+ and PHP 7.0+
-* One available MySQL 3.23+ database.
+* One available MySQL database with mysqli or mysqlnd driver.
 * Apache or Apache-like server that can parse .htaccess files with mod_rewrite rules.
 * Ability to create one cronjob or scheduled process.